SantiBass/The-Rain-of-fire-won-t-hurt-you-if-you-wear-an-Employee-Tracker./README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description.
-### The purpose this application is to manage the departments, roles, and employees in my company the an business owner  can organize and plan the business.
-The user will be able to select actions from a list.
+### The purpose this application is to manage the departments, roles, and employees in my company so the business owner  can organize and plan the business.
+The user will be able to select actions from a list and make changes accordingly.
 You can see the application in action by clicking this link: [Employee Tracker.]